Pierce Brown: Career

 The author has said that his writing has been "hugely" influenced by his readers' feedback, explaining:

 Brown also noted the popularity of his novels among the LGBT community, saying "It's amazing that they have found a home in these books ...
 All these lost souls in my books have connected with people and I find it incredibly moving."

+In June 2021 the Red Rising saga had sold over 2 million copies in the US alone, with Brown having announced this on his official Instagram account.
+In September 2024, Brown took to Instagram again to announce that the Red Rising saga had sold 6 million copies.

+In September 2025, Brown announced The Book of Lorn, a new story set in the Red Rising universe.
+Described as a hybrid between a novella and a graphic novel, the project features artwork by Giannis Milonogiannis and is released in serialized form via Patreon.

 Reception

-Mac Snetiker of Entertainment Weekly wrote, "Brown has packed his pages with an astonishing amount of cinematic action and twists", and Jason Sheehan of NPR agreed that "Brown writes layered, flawed characters ... but plot is his most breathtaking strength ...
+Marc Snetiker of Entertainment Weekly wrote, "Brown has packed his pages with an astonishing amount of cinematic action and twists", and Jason Sheehan of NPR agreed that "Brown writes layered, flawed characters ... but plot is his most breathtaking strength ...
 Every action seems to flow into the next."
-Kirkus Reviews called the third installment, Morning Star, "multilayered and seething with characters who exist in a shadow world between history and myth, much as in Frank Herbert’s Dune ... an ambitious and satisfying conclusion to a monumental saga".
+Kirkus Reviews called the third installment, Morning Star, "multilayered and seething with characters who exist in a shadow world between history and myth, much as in Frank Herbert's Dune ... an ambitious and satisfying conclusion to a monumental saga".

 Brown is the recipient of the Goodreads 2014 Best New Novelist Award, as well as the Goodreads Best Science Fiction Novel Award in 2015 for Golden Son and in 2016 for Morning Star.